crossplane/crossplane/docs/stacks-guide.md

 ```

 For more options for installing, including how to install a more
-bleeding-edge version, or how to uninstall, see the full install
+bleeding-edge version, or how to uninstall, see the [full install
-documentation.
+documentation][crossplane-install-docs].

 ### Configure support for your cloud provider